Stairlift Buying Guide

 Folding the Stairlift

-Installation itself is usually done in a day.
+Installation itself is usually completed within a day, with straight stairlifts having an average installation time of 2.5 hours and curved stairlifts averaging at 5 hours.
+As each staircase and installation is unique, timings can vary.
 You might not be able to use the stairs while the work is being done.

-If you buy a stairlift direct from the manufacturer or distributor, they will deliver and install it.
-This will include all electrical work and the removal of any obstructions on the stairway, such as a banister.
-Ask the installer what alterations will be needed, and who will be responsible for them, including any ‘making good’.
+If you buy a stairlift direct from the manufacturer or an authorised distributor, they will deliver and install it.
+This will include all electrical work and any ancillary work that might be required; for example, the removal of any obstructions that may hinder operation on the stairway, such as a handrail.
+Ask the supplier what alterations will be needed, if any, and who will be responsible for them, including any making good.

-All manufacturers guarantee their new stairlifts for one year.
+All manufacturers guarantee their new stairlifts for a minimum of one year, ranging up to a limited Lifetime Warranty.
 This covers the cost of parts, labour and call outs.
 Most firms supplying second hand lifts provide a six or twelve month guarantee.
 Beyond those timeframes, the main types of cover for your stairlift include:

 ■ Fully comprehensive extended warranty